masak/strangelyconsistent-blog-posts/send-more-money-in-perl6.markdown

 This version takes 22 seconds on my laptop.
 Certainly an improvement over version A. The corresponding Perl 5 code (which doesn't do natives) takes 1.3 seconds.
 An NQP version takes 0.69 seconds (beating even Haskell), which leads me to believe we can still be a lot faster in Perl 6, too.

-(**Update:** Apparently, if you produce Perl 5, Perl 6 and NQP versions of the same script, then you will be approached by japhb who will invite you to become part of a loosely-knit group of heroes known as [the Benchmarker initiative](https://github.com/japhb/perl6-bench).
+(**Update:** Apparently, if you produce Perl 5, Perl 6 and NQP versions of the same script, then you will be approached by japhb++ who will invite you to become part of a loosely-knit group of heroes known as [the Benchmarker initiative](https://github.com/japhb/perl6-bench).
 I [added my scripts](https://github.com/japhb/perl6-bench/commit/03de262b7ec114a4d5b649ab9098eab6b62fedb5) to the growing number of benchmark scripts.
 Exciting!)

 ## Version C: regex engine